 As you look for a good day trading broker, you may be asking "can you day trade on Robinhood?"
 The answer is yes.
 But there are some risks and important things you should know before you start, or make any mistakes you will regret.
-Hang around and we'll explain why below.
+Hang around and we'll spell it all out below.

 So even though you can, it has it's challenges and disadvantages.
 Let's start at the beginning of what day trading is all about.
 If you're familiar will all the basics, scroll deeper to the million dollar question and we'll cut to the chase.